l30na/streets-of-japan/README.md

 # streets-of-japan
 Interactive creative coding project depicting the streets of Japan.
-Developing using p5.ja library of Javascript.
+Developed using p5.ja library of Javascript.